aneziac/physics_engine/README.md

 **physics_engine** is a 2D physics engine and editor featuring simulations at multiple scales.
 It was created as a hobbyist project.

-Documentation is currently largely incomplete due to the rapidly changing nature of the project.

-Time controls are a work in progress to be fixed soon.

 # Features
-- Time controls
+- Time controls (Note that this is a work in progress to be fixed soon.)
 - Customizable objects
 - Laws of physics including orbits, drag, conservation of momentum, buoyancy etc.

+# Running
+To run the engine, simply run ``main.py``.
+General settings can be changed in ``data/settings.py`` and the simulation can be changed in ``data/sims.py``.
+You can change which material is used for each object by selecting one from ``data/materials.py``.
+See the documentation for variable and function uses to customize simulations further.